 - Barley Twist Square Table from £136.99 EX.
 VAT

-- Button Top High Bar Stool Padded with Studs from £61.74 EX.
+- Button Top High Bar Stool Fully Padded from £65.99 EX.
 VAT

 Bar furniture is something that you'll need to take great care in choosing.
 After all, this is not normal, everyday living room furniture.
 It's not even like other furniture for different businesses.
 It needs to be much more robust than that because it is subjected to greater abuse than most, not just because it is often used, but also because it must be able to deal with spills and being knocked over, not to mention being dragged about by customers or workers cleaning the floor.

 All of this adds to the typical factors you'll need to think about when buying contemporary bar furniture, such as the number of seats required and the amount of floor space available for tables and chairs, which must be balanced when selecting the right furniture for your needs.
 So what do you need to look out for?

 Before you make a choice, you must first evaluate what you need, which includes looking closely at the available area.
 Measure your room's length and breadth at its widest and narrowest points to determine the minimum and maximum floor areas you have to work with.
 In this way, you'll know whether our Avon bar chair is going to fit nicely and whether the pedestal poseur table might be the right choice or not.